Prompt-Enabled Large AI Models for CSI Feedback: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this study, we introduced a prompt-enabled LAM for CSI feedback.
 To the best of our knowledge, this is the first work to apply LAMs to CSI feedback.
-Instead of aggressively stacking NN layers, our research distinguishes itself by uncovering the underlying mechanism of AI-based feedback, laying the foundation for integrating LAMs into the feedback process and introducing a prompt mechanism to enhance feedback LAMs.
-Specifically, we initiated our investigation by unveiling the feedback mechanism through various CSI datasets.
-Our findings revealed that AI-based CSI feedback heavily relies on the powerful fitting capabilities of NNs and the effective utilization of environmental knowledge.
+Instead of aggressively stacking NN layers, our research distinguishes itself by probing the underlying mechanism of AI-based feedback, laying the foundation for integrating LAMs into the feedback process and introducing a prompt mechanism to enhance feedback LAMs.
+Specifically, we initiated our investigation by exploring the feedback mechanism through various CSI datasets.
+Our findings suggested that AI-based CSI feedback heavily relies on the powerful fitting capabilities of NNs and the effective utilization of environmental knowledge.
 Building upon these insights, we focused on incorporating powerful LAMs and environmental knowledge effectively.
 The environmental knowledge was represented as prompts, integrated into the feedback LAM.
 Subsequently, we proposed a prompt-enabled LAM framework for CSI feedback, where both the encoder and decoder are based on powerful transformer blocks.
-Simulation results validate that leveraging LAMs not only significantly reduces feedback errors but also enhances feedback generalization capabilities compared to small-scale AI models.
+Simulation results validate that leveraging LAMs not only significantly reduces feedback errors compared to small-scale AI models but also enhances feedback generalization capabilities.
 Moreover, the integration of prompts further improves feedback accuracy while minimizing the overhead associated with dataset collection for new scenarios.

-Although the proposed prompt-enabled feedback LAM demonstrates promising results, several significant challenges warrant further in-depth exploration in the future: \begin{itemize} \item {\bf Complexity Reduction:} As shown in Table \ref{NNparameters}, the complexity of the LAM is considerably higher than that of small-scale AI models, posing a significant challenge to the deployment of AI algorithms in the air interface.
+Although the proposed prompt-enabled feedback LAM demonstrates promising results, several significant challenges warrant further in-depth exploration in the future: \begin{itemize} \item {\bf LAM Architecture Design:} The feedback LAM architecture is directly adopted from computer science, disregarding the physical significance of CSI.
+Utilizing an advanced NN architecture tailored for CSI can enhance the performance of feedback LAMs. \item {\bf Complexity Reduction:} As shown in Table \ref{NNparameters}, the complexity of the LAM is considerably higher than that of small-scale AI models, posing a significant challenge to the deployment of AI algorithms in the air interface.
 Advanced NN compression techniques, such as knowledge distillation, present a potential solution \cite{tacl_a_00704}.

 \item {\bf Enhanced Prompt Design:} The prompt design in this study is relatively basic, and improving it could lead to better performance \cite{van2023chatgpt}.

 \end{itemize}